Eyre Peninsula bushfire, 2005: Ignition: Monday 10 January 2005

 Maximum temperatures were recorded on 10 January 2005 as 31.9 C at Coles Point and 38.6 C at Port Lincoln; winds gusted to 63 km/h.
 The bushfire began not long after 3 pm in roadside vegetation on Lady Franklyn Road north of the town of Wangary, approximately 45 km north-west of Port Lincoln.
 The source of ignition was subsequently found to have been a vehicle parked in grass on the roadside.
 The inquest conducted by the Deputy State Coroner concluded that "a carbonaceous particle or particles landed in dry vegetation at the side of Lady Franklyn Road and immediately, or virtually immediately, ignited that vegetation" from an exhaust system that "had a number of irregularities and defects that consisted of holes and imperfect joins in the system.
 [The] muffler was not a standard part for that vehicle.
 Compared to the standard muffler that would normally be fitted to a vehicle of that type, the non-standard after-market muffler had a lesser capacity to inhibit the passage of hot carbonaceous particles through it."

 After the fire was detected, people went to the scene, including farmers in their farm firefighting appliances who had seen the smoke from a distance.
 Country Fire Service (CFS) appliances and their volunteer crews were also dispatched to the location.
 It quickly became obvious that sourcing water in this area was a problem; the fire proved difficult to quell under the influence of a strong breeze.
 Valiant efforts were made to contain the fire during the course of the afternoon, and more CFS appliances arrived.
 By the evening, the fireground covered 1800 ha with a south-eastern flank of several kilometres.

-A South Australian Country Fire Service fire-fighting truck, one of many deployed against the January 2005 Eyre Peninsula bushfires.

 Measures to counter the fire included fire suppression, blacking out, burning out, backburning, and earthmoving.
 At 8:54 pm, when the unfavourable weather conditions for firefighting had abated, the fire was judged to be contained.
 (This carried no implication that the fire was extinguished; the fire was still active in an area of sugar gums and in a swamp.)